Beaded Oyster Stitch

 Take a look at the Oyster stitch page to see get ideas on how to use this variety as Beaded Oyster Stitch can be used to add a dramatic flare in many of the situations where you would use Oyster stitch or chain stitch.

-Don’ want to miss out ?
+Don’t want to miss out?
 Follow Pintangle and have it delivered to your inbox

-As a stitcher who loves crazy quilting and embroidery I designed these templates with other stitchers in mind.
-With my Stitchers Templates you can create hundreds of different patterns to embroider on your stitching and crazy quilting projects.
-They are easy to use, totally clear so you can position them easily and they are compact in your sewing box.
+As someone who loves crazy quilting and embroidery, I designed these templates with other stitchers in mind.
+With my templates, you can create hundreds of different patterns to apply to your stitching and crazy quilting projects.
+They are easy to use, totally clear so you can position them easily.
+And they are compact enough to fit in your sewing box.